Why? Because I have taste. And because Commissioner Gary Bettman loves Crosby and has fixed games for him. Including, as of last June, 2 Stanley Cups.

 North of downtown, where the Monongahela and the Allegheny come together to form the Ohio, where PNC Park and Heinz Field are, across from where Three Rivers Stadium used to be, is Jerome Bettis' Grille 36, named for the Steeler legend and his uniform number.
 It's at 393 North Shore Drive.

-When I did this piece last year, I was told by a local that the Brillo Box was owned by a New Yorker, but, not having been to Pittsburgh since, I cannot confirm this.
+When I did this piece in 2014, I was told by a local that the Brillo Box was owned by a New Yorker, but, not having been to Pittsburgh since, I cannot confirm this.
 And one source I found to back it up calls it a "hipster" place.
 If "yinz" (Pittsburghese for "youse") want to take your chances, it's at 4104 Penn Avenue at Main Street.
-Number 88 bus from downtown
+Bus 88.

 Sidelights.
 Pittsburgh has a long and storied sports history, if a real hit-and-miss one.
-As I mentioned, the Civic Arena was across the street from the new arena, between Bedford Avenue, Crawford Street, Centre Avenue and Washington Place.
+As I said, the Civic Arena was across the street from the new arena, between Bedford Avenue, Fullerton Street, Centre Avenue and Washington Place.
 The official mailing address for "the Igloo" in its last few years was 66 Mario Lemieux Place.

 * PNC Park.
 The Pirates opened this 38,362-seat ballpark, which opens to a spectacular view of downtown Pittsburgh, on the North Side in 2001.
-It took them until last year to reach the postseason there, but they've now done so in back-to-back seasons.
+It took them until 2013 to reach the postseason there, but they've now done so in 3 straight seasons.
 115 Federal Street at 6th Street.
 Metro to North Side Station.
 Or you can walk there from downtown. over the 6th Street Bridge, now renamed the Roberto Clemente Bridge and painted Pittsburgh Gold.

 Exposition Park, home of the Pirates from 1891 to 1909, was nearly on the site of PNC Park.
 The first home of the Pirates, Recreation Park, was roughly on the site of Heinz Field.

 * Heinz Field.
 This is a far better palace for football than the concrete oval Three Rivers Stadium was.
-It has a statue of Steeler founder-owner Art Rooney outside, and, on gameday, 65,500 Terrible Towel-waving black and gold maniacs inside.
-There are plans to expand it to 69,000 or so seats in time for the 2015 season.
+It has a statue of Steeler founder-owner Art Rooney outside, and, on gameday, 68,400 Terrible Towel-waving black and gold maniacs inside.

 The Steelers hosted the AFC Championship Game in the stadium's 1st season, 2001 (losing it to the New England Patriots, and again in 2004 (losing to the Pats again), 2008 (beating the Baltimore Ravens) and 2010 (beating the Jets).